-Jesus referred to Sodom and Gomorrah, the infamous cities from Genesis 19 that God completely destroyed for their moral depravity.
-He said that it will be more tolerable (or bearable) for the people of these ancient cities in the day of judgment than for the people who would reject the apostles.
+Jesus referred to Sodom and Gomorrah, the infamous cities from Genesis 19 that God destroyed for their moral depravity.
+He said that it will be more tolerable (or bearable) for the people of these ancient cities in the day of judgment than for the people who would reject the gospel taught by the apostles.

 That should make us stop and think.
-Maybe there is more to learn about what happens to non-Christians after death than you might have thought.
+Maybe there is more to learn about what happens to non-Christians after death than we might have thought.

 Jesus adds more insight about the day of judgment

-Jesus made similar statements that give us more insight into this coming judgment on non-Christians.
+Jesus made other statements that give us more insight into this coming judgment on non-Christians.

 While speaking to Pharisees who were demanding a sign from Him, Jesus said: “The men of Nineveh will rise up in the judgment with this generation and condemn it, because they repented at the preaching of Jonah; and indeed a greater than Jonah is here.
 The queen of the South will rise up in the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon; and indeed a greater than Solomon is here” (Matthew 12:41-42).

 Christ was again speaking about the day of judgment, but not in the way it’s popularly thought of.
 This judgment isn’t a quick condemnation.
-There will be ancient Assyrians from Nineveh, the queen of Sheba, Pharisees from Christ’s time, and those from Sodom and Gomorrah—all alive at the same time!
+There will be ancient Assyrians from Nineveh, the queen of Sheba, Pharisees from Christ’s time, and those from Sodom and Gomorrah (people who lived centuries apart!)—all alive at the same time!